gippoo/animecolorizer/README.md

 **5. Training the Model**

-Loss function: MAE
+-Loss function: MAE
-Optimizer: RMSProp
+-Optimizer: RMSProp
-Epochs: 60
+-Epochs: 60
-Batch Size: 8
+-Batch Size: 8

 **6. Applying the Model to New Images**